 Below is how to calculate ROAS for your business.

-The ROAS formula is dividing the revenue you earned from your advertising campaign with the advertising spend.
+The ROAS formula is dividing the revenue you earned from your advertising campaign by the advertising spend.

 The result of the calculation will show you whether your advertising campaign is effective or not.
 Let’s take a look at an example.